 Health Effects of Smoking

 Smoking is the number one cause of preventable disease and death worldwide.
 Smoking-related diseases claim more than 480,000 lives in the U.S. each year.
 Smoking costs the U.S. at least $289 billion each year, including at least $151 billion in lost productivity and $130 billion in direct healthcare expenditures.1

 Key Facts about Smoking

 - Cigarette smoke contains more than 7,000 chemicals, at least 69 of which are known to cause cancer.2 Smoking is directly responsible for approximately 90 percent of lung cancer deaths and approximately 80 percent of deaths caused by chronic obstructive pulmonary disease (COPD), including emphysema and chronic bronchitis.1

 - Among adults who have ever smoked daily, 78 percent had smoked their first cigarette by the time they were 18 years of age, and 94 percent had by age 21.3

-- Among current smokers, chronic lung disease accounts for 73 percent of smoking-related conditions.
+- Among current smokers, 73 percent of their diagnosed smoking-related conditions are chronic lung diseases.
 Even among smokers who have quit, chronic lung disease still accounts for 50 percent of smoking-related conditions.4

 - Smoking harms nearly every organ in the body, and is a main cause of lung cancer and COPD.
 It also is a cause of coronary heart disease, stroke and a host of other cancers and diseases.1 See more of the health effects caused by smoking.